 - Put nappies, pet bedding and cat litter in bags and make sure they're tied tightly.

 - Use newspaper or old carrier bags for wrapping.
 If food is thoroughly wrapped flies won't be

 - Regularly clean out your bin to get rid of any residues using a strong disinfectant or diluted

 bleach to kill off any germs, odours and flies.

-- Alternatively use a wheelie bin liner or pay for a professional bin cleaning service.
+- Use a wheelie bin liner, or pay for a professional bin cleaning service.

 - Keep your recycling bins clean by rinsing out plastic packaging, tins and cans containing food